cocos/cocos-docs/en/extension/submit-to-store.md

     |--main.js
 ```

-You need to package the `foobar` folder into the `foobar.zip` file and submit it to the Cocos Developer Center.
+The `foobar` folder needs to be packaged into the `foobar.zip` file and submitted to the Cocos Developer Center.

 For more information on the plugin extensions, please refer to the [Create Extension Packages](your-first-extension.md) documentation.